 Gestational Carrier Vs. Traditional Surrogacy

 It’s important to draw the distinction between a Gestational Carrier/Gestational Surrogate and a Traditional Surrogate.
-A Traditional Surrogate is a woman who not only carries the pregnancy for another person or couple but she is also using her own eggs for the cycle.
+A Traditional Surrogate is a woman who not only carries the pregnancy for another person or couple but is also using her own eggs for the cycle.
 Whether she ultimately conceives using IUI or IVF she is genetically related to the offspring.
-In New Jersey Traditional Surrogacy was specifically excluded under the New Jersey Gestational Carrier Act.
+In both New Jersey and New York, Traditional Surrogacy is illegal which was why it was specifically excluded under the New Jersey Gestational Carrier Act as well as the Child-Parent Security Act in NY.
 Under case law, Traditional Surrogacy is only permitted in New Jersey if the surrogate is not compensated for the cycle and there is no pre-birth order to surrender the child.
-As an IVF center in New Jersey IRMS does not participate in Traditional Surrogacy cases.
+As an IVF Clinic, IRMS does not participate in Traditional Surrogacy cases.

 A Gestational Carrier and a Gestational Surrogate are one in the same but for our purposes just the term Surrogate we view as a Traditional Surrogate which we don’t work with.